coder-lgtm/docker-k8s/README.md

 docker-machine env eval $(docker-machine env)
 ```

-9. Check if there are any running processes (there will be none and we will launch one during the Workshop!):
+#### 11. Check Docker processes
 ```
 docker ps
 ```

+There should be no running processes and we will launch one during the workshop.
 The expected output is shown below:
 ```
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```